paulbaumgart/CanyonPilot/README.markdown

 The player's score is calculated based on the amount of time before the plane crashes.
 A high score is maintained in a file.

-Below is a summary of the technical features to be included in this project:
+Below is a summary of the technical features included in this project:

 - Per-quad collision detection
 - Piecewise Bezier curves as paths